 For machine-learning-based implementations of the ranking stage, label indexing aids in the selection of hard negatives.
 Machine learning models must be trained on both positive examples and negative examples; in the XMR context, most negative examples are so irrelevant as to impart little information to the model.
 Selecting negative examples from the same groups as the positive examples ensures that they’ll be challenging enough to improve the quality of the model.

 The initial release of PECOS includes two models that implement the entire PECOS framework.
-On is a recursive linear model, the other a deep-learning model.
-In tests involving a dataset with 2.8 million labels, the deep-learning model improved the precision of the top-ranked result (precision@1) by 10%, but it took 265 times as long to train.
+One is a recursive linear model, the other a deep-learning model.
+In tests involving a dataset with 2.8 million labels, the deep-learning model improved the precision of the top-ranked result (precision@1) by 10% relative to the recursive linear model, but it took 265 times as long to train.
 It’s up to the individual users to evaluate that trade-off for their own use cases.